Lead Game Programmer

 Strong C# and deep Unity knowledge, both engine and editor

-A communication style that works across disciplines
+A communication and collaboration style that works across disciplines

 Nice-to-haves